TICGL

 Resolve the Private Credit Gap: Double Private Sector Credit to GDP

-Tanzania's private sector credit at 16.4% of GDP is one of the most binding constraints on growth.
-IMF research confirms access to finance is the single biggest productivity constraint for Tanzanian manufacturers.
-Reforms required: expand credit bureau coverage, establish a collateral registry legal framework, reduce non-performing loan thresholds, promote development finance for SMEs, and incentivise commercial banks to lend to productive sectors.
-Target: private credit/GDP to 30–35% within 5 years — still far below peers, but a doubling that would be transformative.
+At 16.4% of GDP, private credit is the single biggest productivity constraint.
+Reforms: expand credit bureau coverage, establish collateral registry legal framework, reduce NPL thresholds, promote development finance for SMEs, and incentivise commercial banks to lend to productive sectors.

 Medium-Term · 2–4 Years